Get 5% of discount using the code

 How to get there:

-To get to the SEGA Building 1, just disembark from Akihabara Station and head west, and after a couple of minutes, you’ll see the store on the corner.
+To get to the SEGA Building 1, just disembark from Akihabara Station and head west.
+After a couple of minutes, you’ll see the store on the corner.

-These vending machines are part of the Japanese street food culture and are among the best things to do in Tokyo while you visit Akihabara.
-For as little as just $6, you’ll get a mouth-watering, scrumptious, and hunger-satisfying Niman culet sandwich.
+These vending machines are part of Japanese street food culture and are something you won’t want to miss while in Tokyo.
+For around $6, you’ll get a mouth-watering, scrumptious, and filling sandwich that tastes much better than anything you’d expect from a vending machine.

 How to get there:

-Hop off the Akihabara Metro station from the west exit and take the first left to Mansei Bridge; right under the bridge, you’ll find the popular Katsusando vending machine.
-For the actual directions from your phone, click this link.
-Make sure you’ve got a digital SIM internet connection.
+Hop off the Akihabara Metro station from the west exit and take the first left to Mansei Bridge; right under the bridge, you’ll find the popular Katsu Sando vending machine.

 6. Relax at Raku Spa 1010 Kanda

-Forget the hustle and bustle back home and enjoy some quiet time at the Raku Spa 1010.
+Forget the hustle and bustle of electronics shops and themed cafes and enjoy some quiet time at the Raku Spa 1010.
 As a space dedicated to hospitality and relaxation, you’ll find peace and re-energize to continue your adventure.
-This is the perfect spot for those traveling alone to rest and reboot.
+This is the perfect spot for those traveling alone or with family to rest and reboot.

 You’ll be able to use different spaces like the sauna, bath, coworking area, and even dining space.
 Furthermore, a relaxation room offers chiropractors and beauty salon services.
 Check the table below to organize your itinerary and budget so you can take some time for yourself at this spa.